thepembeweb/udagram-microservices-app/README.md

 6. Push images -

-This step is optional for running the app as docker container.
+This step is optional for running the app as a docker container.
 ```
 docker push <dockerhubusername>/udagram-restapi-feed:latest
 docker push <dockerhubusername>/udagram-restapi-user:latest